 Uhuru Kenyatta: Kenya's 'digital president'

-Then, candidate Kenyatta was facing an indictment by the International Criminal Court (ICC) on crimes against humanity charges.
+At the time of the poll four years ago, candidate Kenyatta was facing an indictment by the International Criminal Court (ICC) on crimes against humanity charges.

 Things have changed so drastically that Mr Kenyatta almost felt compelled to remind his supporters what had changed when his Jubilee party launched its manifesto in June.